pmateusz/meatie/README.md

         request.headers["Authorization"] = "Bearer bWVhdGll"
 ```

-### Further Endpoint Customizations
+## More Examples

-Need more control over the way HTTP requests or responses are being processed?
-See
+Need more control over processing the HTTP requests or responses?
+See the [Meatie Cookbook](./docs/cookbook.md) with
-the [Meatie Cook Book](./docs/cookbook.md) with answers to the most commonly asked questions.
+solutions to the most frequently asked questions by the community.